-2.2 Mobile Originated and Terminated Short Message Service

-MS1(a) to MS2(a) using SMS-C(c)

-- (a) MSISDN of MS1(a) - (b) E164 address of APLMN SMS Service Centre

-Time of transmitting to SMS - Service Centrehr......min......sec

-- (d) MSISDN of MS2(a) - (e) Time of switching on MS2(a)hrminsec - (f) Time of receipt of SMS at MS2(a)hrminsec - (g) Was message correctly received?
-[Yes/No]
+2.2 Mobile Originated and Terminated Short Message Service MS1(a) to MS2(a) using SMS-C(c) MSISDN of MS1(a) (a) E164 address of APLMN SMS - Service Centre (b) Time of transmitting to SMS - Service Centrehr.....min.....sec MSISDN of MS2(a) (d) (e) Time of switching on MS2(a)hrminsec Time of receipt of SMS at MS2(a)hrminsec (f) [Yes/No] (g) Was message correctly received?
 If the message was not received, repeat test with MS2(a) switched on.
 Was message correctly received this time?
-[Yes/No]

-(i) Comments

-(j) Testcase Result [Pass/Fail/Not performed] Signature of Tester Date......
+[Yes/No] (i) Comments (j) Testcase Result [Pass/Fail/Not performed]

-This is the end of the document.
+Annex A Document Management

+A.1 Document History

+A.2 Other Information

+It is our intention to provide a quality product for your use.
+If you find any errors or omissions, please contact us with your comments.
+You may notify us at prd@gsma.com

+Your comments or suggestions & questions are always welcome.